luxin-tian/UNGDC/README.md

 ## Documentation
 - [Online documentation](./paper.pdf)
+- This folder contains
+  - the final paper
-- This repository contains the final paper, an [intertopic distance map](./pylda_topic.html) for the results of LDA model visualization using pyLDAvis, and an index markdown file.
+  - the [intertopic distance map](./docs/pylda_topic.html) that visualizes the results of the LDA model
+  - the `index.md` file for the github page.
 - This paper is prohibited from circulating.
 Viewing online is welcomed.

-## Senmantic networks
+## Graphs: Senmantic networks
 - [Networks](./pic)
+- This repository contains:
-- This repository contains all 49 networks constructed using LDA model and normalized mutual information score.
+  - all 49 networks constructed using the LDA model and normalized mutual information score.

 ## Reference
 - Baturo, A., Dasandi, N., Mikhaylov, S.J., 2017.
 Understanding state preferences with text as data: Introducing the ungeneral debate corpus.
 Research & Politics 4, 2053168017712821.